These monkeys, reptiles, and birds don’t belong in Florida. Should we kick them out?

 The skeleton of a 14-foot female Burmese python.
 Benji Jones

-In a vacant lot by a canal in Cape Coral, a city on Florida’s west coast, Ali Mulla held an antenna in front of his body.
+a vacant lot by a canal in Cape Coral, a city on Florida’s west coast, Ali Mulla held an antenna in front of his body.
 He was tracking one of Florida’s largest lizards.
+In

 A graduate researcher at the University of South Florida, Mulla is studying a species native to Africa called the Nile monitor lizard, which arrived decades ago by way of the pet trade.
 It’s a semiaquatic reptile, with a long, forked tongue, that can reach more than 6 feet from head to tail.